sarihammad/chattr/README.md

 # Chattr

-Distributed messaging platform for casual conversation, friendship, or dating.
+Distributed chat platform for casual conversation, friendship, and dating.